-Since FEMA has delegated to the Secretary of Labor the responsibility for administering the DUA program, FEMA transfers resources to the Employment and Training Administration (ETA), DOL to provide funding to the States impacted by the disaster.
+Since FEMA has delegated to the Secretary of Labor the responsibility for administering the DUA program, FEMA transfers resources to DOL's Employment and Training Administration (ETA) to provide funding to States impacted by the disaster after a major disaster declaration has been made.
 Funding for each disaster is provided separately.
-States are expected to report the cost for each disaster separately by administrative and benefits costs.
+States are expected to report the DUA costs for each disaster separately by administrative and benefits costs.
 The funding period generally covers a 26-week period after the declaration.